huyhoang1001/async-telemetry-gateway/blog.md

 This approach converts resource contention from a failure mode into a flow control mechanism.

+**Permit Lifecycle and Resource Management**

+`Semaphore` permits have automatic lifecycle management that prevents resource leaks:

+- **Permit acquisition**: `semaphore.acquire().await` returns a `SemaphorePermit` guard
+- **Automatic release**: When the permit guard drops (via `drop()`, scope exit, or panic), the permit is automatically returned to the semaphore
+- **RAII guarantees**: Even if a task panics while holding permits, the `Drop` implementation ensures permits are returned
+- **Permit counting**: The semaphore maintains an internal counter that decreases on acquisition and increases on release
+- **Fairness**: Waiting tasks acquire permits in FIFO order, preventing starvation
+- **Semaphore lifecycle**: The semaphore itself can be dropped, causing all waiting `acquire()` calls to return `Err(AcquireError)`

+This design ensures that resource limits are enforced consistently, even in the presence of task failures or early returns.

 ### Coordination Primitives: `Notify` and `JoinSet`

 **Lightweight Event Signaling with `Notify`**